BreakfastTea/Supersolid-Programming-Assignment/README.md

 test.
 - Some connection issues with MongoDB and using MongoDB Atlas, but nothing a quick search couldn't fix.
-- Forgot password to recently created db, but eventually remembered it, also duh!
+- Forgot password to recently created db, but eventually remembered it!

 ## Possible future additions